 Each year, the VNA Foundation of Greater North Penn convenes leaders from the nonprofit health and human service sector to share time and thoughtful conversation about topics that affect our North Penn region, encouraging synergy and collective action.
 This community gathering was originally conceived by F. Lee Mangan, visionary leader and founding Board President of the VNA Foundation of Greater North Penn, with the first event taking place in 2015.
 In the wake of Lee’s passing in 2020, the annual event has been renamed in his honor, and celebrates Lee’s dedication to bringing people together to serve North Penn.

-Notes current Board President Kitty Fitzgerald, “The VNA Foundation knows that strong communities are based on strong relationships, and we promote those relationships through our collaborative approach to grantmaking and through our signature annual event.
+Notes former Board President Kitty Fitzgerald, “The VNA Foundation knows that strong communities are based on strong relationships, and we promote those relationships through our collaborative approach to grantmaking and through our signature annual event.
 The F. Lee Mangan CommUNITY Celebration is designed to help North Penn leaders get to know one another and forge partnerships that benefit the whole region through sharing, learning, and fellowship.”

 2019 Event keynote speaker Lynne V. Newman of the Greater Philadelphia Census Bureau (center) joins the VNAF’s Diana Doherty (left) and Joanne Kline (right)